alythobani/obsidian-callout-commands/README.md

 If the callout's title is the default or nonexistent, the entire header line will be removed when calling `Remove callout from selected lines`.
 However, if a custom title is present (e.g. `> [!quote] Aristotle`), it will be retained as a Markdown heading, so that you don't lose your hard work in titling the callout.

 This means that you can reuse the custom title as a title for a new callout block.
-If you call `Wrap lines in [X] callout` on a selection whose first line is a Markdown heading, the heading will be used as the title for the new callout block.
+If you call `Wrap lines in [X] callout` on a selection whose first line is a Markdown heading, the heading will be used as the title for the new callout block:

 ![Retaining custom titles](./readme_assets/4-custom-title.gif)

 ## Available settings

-**Select text after inserting callout** (*default: off*): When enabled, callout text will be automatically selected after insertion, even if no text was initially selected.
+### Select text after inserting callout (default: off)

+When enabled, callout text will be automatically selected after insertion, even if no text was initially selected.
 Enable this setting if you want to be able to immediately run `Remove callout from selected lines` on the callout block you just made.
 Keep this setting disabled if you'd prefer to be able to immediately start typing content after inserting a callout.
 Note that this setting only affects what happens when you run `Wrap lines in [X] callout` with no text selected (if text is selected, the selection will still be adjusted appropriately post-wrap).

 ![Select text after inserting callout](./readme_assets/5-setting-select-text-after-inserting-callout.gif)